“Simplicity is the final achievement.”

 MARJORIE MAXFIELD is a successful Texas business women.

-Marjorie established a Texas-based public relations and advertising firm, The Max Agency in 1973.
-Her clients included nationally-recognized corporations and leaders in the financial, real estate development, retail industries, and internally-recognized individuals.
-She began her career as a print, television, and radio copywriter, and has won awards for her marketing, writing, and graphic design.
+Marjorie established a Texas-based public relations and advertising firm, The Max Agency.
+Her clients included nationally-recognized corporations and leaders in the financial, real estate development, and retail industries, as well as internationally-recognized individuals.

 As an accomplished Texas business women, she and her husband owned what the national press called, the store of the rich and famous, Tanglewood Pharmacy and Gifts.
 A retail icon in Texas (1989-2014) her clients include past presidents and first ladies, senators, astronauts, sports legends, rock and movie stars, celebrities, and Texas luminaries.
-Her first wedding invitation-stationery bride was Olympic Gold Medalist, Mary Lou Retton.

-She has served on boards, committees and active in many charitable, civic, and professional organizations, universities, including the Junior Leagues of Houston, and San Antonio; Trinity University, San Antonio; the Public Relations Society of America, the Houston Art Directors Club, and the American Advertising Federation—her honors include ADDY awards for sales promotion, Houston and San Antonio, Texas.
+Marjorie has served on executive boards, committees and been active in many charitable, civic, and professional organizations, universities throughout Texas, including Public Relations Society of America, the Junior Leagues of Houston, and San Antonio; Trinity University, San Antonio.

 She and her husband reside in Houston, Texas.